thedges/PSChatBotPack/README.md

     1. Navigate to Setup → Feature Settings → Communities → All Communities.
 Click Builder on the relevant Community.
     2. Add js snippet to header
         a.
 Click the Gear on the left hand panel (Settings).
 Choose Advanced, and then click Edit Head Markup.
         b.
-Paste the following in the head code
+Paste the code below in the head code
+        c.
+Click Save
 ```
 <style>
     ul.slds-carousel__indicators{